-If your cat’s blood glucose is low, but not extremely low—think under 50 but over 40—give your cat a few treats and retest until his blood glucose level rises.
+If your cat’s blood glucose is low, but not extremely low—think under 50 mg/dl but over 40 mg/dl—give your cat a few treats and retest until his blood glucose level rises.
 If he refuses to eat, you can give him a little corn syrup or food with a syringe.

 When you start noticing moderate symptoms like disorientation, confusion, and stumbling around, you’re going to want to give your cat a tablespoon of corn syrup, teaspoon of liquid glucose, tablespoon of honey, or a tablespoon of sugar syrup.
 It’s always important to follow the sugar with food to ensure a long-lasting effect.

-If your cat’s exhibiting intense symptoms, you’ll still need to give him sugar, but you do not want to squirt it into his mouth.
+If your cat’s exhibiting intense symptoms, contact your veterinarian immediately.
+Your veterinarian will advise you on how to administer a quick dose of sugar.
+Briefly, you do not want to squirt it into his mouth.
 A limp, seizing cat is likely to choke, so you’ll have to rub a tablespoon of sugar syrup, honey, or corn syrup directly on your cat’s gums.
 You may also inject it rectally (make sure you know how to do this by consulting your veterinarian first).

 Since it’s not safe to feed a severely hypoglycemic cat, you won’t follow with food.
 Instead, you’ll need to rush to the emergency vet immediately.